 Cut out any unnecessary outgoings

-The last thing you will want are payments coming out your English bank account when you’re not getting any benefit from them anymore.
+The last thing you will want is payments coming out your English bank account when you’re not getting any benefit from them anymore.
 Go through your direct debits and standing orders and cancel anything you won’t need.
 It’s also a good time to assess the things you do need like your phone bill- if your contract has finished then cancel it, get your phone unlocked and find a rolling monthly contract one to tide you over before you go.
 This will also be so much easier for when you buy a local sim card in Aus.

 If you have a car (particularly on finance, like I did), it’s best to get rid of it. what’s the point of paying for a car that you can’t use?
 Just make sure you leave plenty of time for this as there are loads of time wasters out there.